LLancelot/Twitter-Stock-Market-Sentiment-Analysis/README.md

 - Create an "App" in developer account.
 Remember to get your Consumer API keys and tokens.

 ### Main work:
-- Make necessary addition (if needed) to the lexicons (the positive and negative word lists), and comupute the sentiment score of all the tweets for each gainers (losers) set.
+- Make necessary addition (if needed) to the lexicons (the positive and negative word lists), and compute the sentiment score of all the tweets for each gainers (losers) set.
 - Plot a bar chart of the sentiment.
 Use ***googleVis*** R package to create a candlestick plot of the stock prices for the stocks used for this project and compare them with a chart or table obtained